Mrmongoose64/learningJournal2024/README.md

 ## 2024-11-26

 I changed my mind on making a randomised sound effect system in a newer version.
 Instead, I worked in the same version as my other tutorials and managed to create something that achieves a similar effect.
-There were initially some minor audio issues when making small movements, but I was able to fix these by only stopping the audio playback when the scene was silent.
+There were initially some minor audio issues when making small movements, but I was able to fix these by only stopping the audio playback when the scene was silent.<br>

+This was an especially difficult tutorial demo to complete, as I had to piece together different bits of code from various Unity forums, while also improvising during my bug fixing process.

 ## 2024-12-03